 It was a boring job driving oxen along a straight road for eight months of the year, but it had one upside.
 It gave young Cyrus time to indulge his favorite hobby, reading, and he read every book he could find, on topics as diverse as philosophy, history, and science.
 Freed from the influence of his grandfather, Cyrus developed a stubborn independent streak.

 Eclectic medicine was a populist reaction to the increasing professionalization and scientification of the medical field.
-It was an loose alliance of doctors who couldn’t understand the new medicine and felt left behind, and doctors who were opposed to treatments like bleeding, purging and pharmaceuticals on moral and intellectual grounds.
+It was an loose alliance of doctors who couldn’t understand the new medicine and felt left behind; doctors who were opposed to treatments like bleeding, purging and pharmaceuticals on moral and intellectual grounds; and quacks.
 In practice, it was a strange hodgepodge of what we’d call “alternative medicine” today — mostly ineffective methods of treatment like folk medicine, herbalism, homeopathy, and osteopathy.
 Some practitioners even dabbled in fields like alchemy, mesmerism, faith healing and other outright quackery.

 In 1862 Teed briefly put his studies on hold to enlist in the Union Army.
 His service was short.
 In August 1863 he collapsed from sunstroke while on maneuvers and developed a psychosomatic paralysis in his left leg.
 He spent two months in a field hospital and was eventually declared unfit for duty and discharged.